ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/rollup-and-retention.markdown

 the first five values of an original time series entry, or 30 aggregate values.

 **2) Timestamp:**
-The aggregation frame always begin at a round number of one of these time units: a second, minute, hour, day, week, month, or year.
+The aggregation frame always begins at a round number of one of these time units: a second, minute, hour, day, week, month, or year.
 So the frame includes all entries starting at a round number of time units, and ending at a round number *minus one millisecond* (since milliseconds are the minimal resolution in RavenDB